Environmental DNA (eDNA) monitoring

 I don’t see the need any more for huge machines, now that we can run around with Bento Lab and a MinION and do genomes and metabarcoding on site.

-• Same day processing: Collect and analyze DNA samples in a single day, with a complete molecular lab that fits in your backpack.
+• Same day processing: Collect and isolate samples in a single day.

 Learn more about using Bento Lab for eDNA monitoring and DNA barcoding.